What’s a Terpene?

 Terpinolene: Considered the “least common” of the common terpenes, this piney and herbal smelling compound is also present in nutmeg, tea tree, and even some varieties of apples.
 Known for its relaxing effects, terpinolene is also touted for its antioxidants and antibacterial benefits.
 Seek out sativa strains such as Jack Herer or its derivatives if you want high concentrations of this terp.

 Tell us, are you curious about terpenes?
 Do you have a favorite?
-Share your Cannabis In Real Life thoughts in the comments or email us at: [email protected]
+Share your Cannabis In Real Life thoughts via email here.
+Or, use our handy Contact Form or Comments section, below

 Rachelle Gordon is a Minneapolis-based writer and graduate of Hamline University.
 She enjoys writing about the many benefits of cannabis, and has particular interest in its potential in treating neurological conditions.
 When not writing, Rachelle enjoys watching The Price is Right and playing with her dogs, Fonzie and Puddy.